mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 1. After clicking the **[!UICONTROL Edit content]** button, select the Custom message layout.

-1. From the Content tab, select the HTML message options:
+1. From the **[!UICONTROL Content]** tab, select the HTML message options:

-    1. Click Compose
+    * **[!UICONTROL Compose]** to enter or paste your raw HTML code.

+        Use the left pane to leverage Journey Optimizer personalization capabilities.
+For more on this, refer to this section.

+    * **[!UICONTROL Import]** to import the HTML or .zip file containing your HTML content.

-    1. Click Import
+1.